MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/data_science.md

 #### Manage virtual environments

-He we create a virtual environment with a given name and optional list of libaries to install, then activate it, check what is installed and then activate the base.
+He we create a virtual environment with a given name and optional list of libraries to install, then activate it, check what is installed and then activate the base.

 ```sh
 $ conda create --name snowflakes biopython